adzict/yelp_sentiment_analysis/README.md

 ## Project Introduction
 <a name="Project_Introduction"></a>

-Predict the sentiment of a Yelp review, and make actionable recommendations to businesses that will help them understand customer needs, and monitor customer feedback.
+The aim of the project is to predict the sentiment of a Yelp review, and make actionable recommendations to businesses that will help them understand customer needs, and monitor customer feedback.

 ## Technologies Used
 <a name="Technologies_Used"></a>